 ThinkingNode™ is a next-generation AI company.
 We apply a new, Distributed AI approach for problem solving rather than using machine learning for pattern recognition.
 Our tools provide a powerful way to model complex knowledge and then computationally reason through any number of possible calculations, inferences, and simulations – with or without data.

-THINKINGNODE™ AUTOMATES & ACCELERATES PROBLEM SOLVING.
+THINKINGNODE™ AUTOMATES & ACCELERATES

 THE NEXT GENERATION OF AI